Kowalski v. Berkeley County Schools: Opinion

-The Circuit Court set to determine whether Kowalski's speech fell within the school’s legitimate interest in maintaining order and protecting the well-being and educational rights of its students.
+The Fourth Circuit set to determine whether Kowalski's speech fell within the school’s legitimate interest in maintaining order and protecting the well-being and educational rights of its students.
 Per the Tinker precedent, public schools may restrict student speech that disrupts the educational environment; and per Bethel v.
 Fraser, schools can restrict student speech that is "lewd and vulgar".

-The Circuit Court found that Kowalski's speech fell within the bounds of both of these precedents, because it caused the interference and disruption does not qualify for First Amendment protection per the Tinker precedent.
+The circuit court found that Kowalski's speech fell within the bounds of both of these precedents, because it caused a disruption that does not qualify for First Amendment protection per the Tinker precedent.
 The MySpace page functioned as a platform for students to direct verbal attacks, defamatory statements, and vulgar labels toward a classmate, and the court held that this was speech that public school officials are not required to tolerate.
 The court also cited a Sixth Circuit precedent affirming the ability of public schools to prevent or punish speech-related harassment of students.
 Despite the fact that Kowalski created the MySpace page outside of school grounds, this was found to be in-school speech due to the disruption it caused within the school as Shay N. was targeted for harassment.

-Ultimately, the Circuit Court affirmed the district court ruling, holding that the school’s punishment of Kowalski for her home-based online harassment of Shay N. was permissible and not a violation of Kowalski’s First Amendment free speech rights.
+Ultimately, the circuit court affirmed the district court ruling, holding that the school’s punishment of Kowalski for her home-based online harassment of Shay N. was permissible and not a violation of Kowalski’s First Amendment free speech rights.
 Kowalski's claim that the school's code of conduct had deprived her of due process was rejected by the court because all students had been made aware of the code and its requirements, while such a code is permitted to be flexible and does not require the specificity of a criminal code.
 Kowalski's claim of intentional infliction of emotional distress by the school district was also rejected because under West Virginia law, there was no evidence that her safety was at risk.

 Kowalski appealed the ruling to the United States Supreme Court, but certiorari was rejected.

 Impact

 Kowalski v.
 Berkeley County Schools has been cited as an important precedent for the law of cyberbullying in public schools, though some commentators claim that the ruling restricts student speech rights and causes confusion on the matter of speech that takes place outside of school grounds.
 Such confusion can be seen in the contradictory ruling by the Third Circuit in Layshock v.
 Hermitage School District.
+That contradiction was partially, but not completely, resolved by the U.S. Supreme Court in 2021 in Mahanoy Area School District v.
+B.L.